Peach State Classic

 Introduction

-Call me Sam, He/Him, Oak Park River Forest '21 & Emory '25, currently coaching for Pace Academy, yes email chain oprfgs@gmail.com.
+Call me Sam, Oak Park River Forest '21 & Emory '25, coach for Pace Academy, yes email chain oprfgs@gmail.com, I know absolutely nothing about this topic...

 In my mind there are two serious reasons you might be reading my paradigm: either 1. you are determining prefs before a tournament or 2. you are determining how I will respond to your strategy before the round.
 I have organized my paradigm accordingly.

 Listed below are the things I think are most important to point out about the way I judge, and the places where I might differ from the "consensus" of the debate community.
 If I do not bring up a certain issue, you should assume that I adopt the general "consensus view."
 If there is a particularly question that is important to you that I do not mention, you should absolutely feel free to email me before a tournament or even before a round.
-I will not write you up an essay on how I think you should go for whatever argument but I will answer straightforward yes or no questions like "is inserting a card ok if it was read in cx" (yes) or "when debated equally, do you think a textually legitimate but functionally illegitimate perm is valid if both teams agree a counterplan must be textually and functionally competitive" (also yes).
-If you are unsure whether your question is appropriate, there's no harm in asking.
+I will not write you an essay on what arguments to go for but I will answer straightforward yes or no questions like "is inserting a card ok if it was read in cx" (yes) or "when debated equally, do you think a textually legitimate but functionally illegitimate perm is valid if both teams agree a counterplan must be textually and functionally competitive" (also yes).
+If you are unsure whether your question is appropriate, ask anyway.

 For Prefs